 10. Trumbo (2015)

 How about you?
-What movies would you add to this list?
+What would be in your list?